-Rule 2: Children for whom it can be demonstrated that they have a particular medical or social need to go to the school

-A panel of HCC officers will determine whether the evidence provided is sufficiently compelling to meet the requirements for this rule.
-The evidence must relate specifically to St John's Nursery and Infant School and must clearly demonstrate why St John's Nursery and Infant School is the only school that can meet the child's needs.
+Rule 2: Medical or Social Children for whom it can be demonstrated that they have a particular medical or social need to go to the school.
+HCC officers will determine whether the evidence provided is sufficiently compelling to meet the requirements for this rule.
+The evidence must relate specifically to the school applied for under Rule 2 and must clearly demonstrate why it is the only school that can meet the child's needs.

-Rule 3: Sibling

-Children who have a sibling on the roll of the school or linked school Fair Field Junior School at the time of application.
-This applies to Reception through to Year 5.
-For an 'In-Year application' the sibling can also be in Year 6.
+Rule 3: Sibling Children who have a sibling on the roll of the school or Fair Field Junior School at the time of application in years Reception through to Year 5.